 Why and How: Defining a Photograph

-Have you ever had the curiosity to seek the definition of a photograph?
-If you have already done this research, you must have noticed that it does not really exist.
-The definition always refers to the process and not really to the result.
+Have you ever had the curiosity to search for the definition of a photograph?
+If you have already researched, then you will have noticed that it does not really exist.
+The definition always refers to the process but does not apply to the finished result.

 In this article, I suggest a way to clearly define what a photograph is.
-This will help you build more interesting and more creative photos.
+This will help you build photos that are more interesting and creative.

-From then a few months, I am interested in the photographer Hiroshi Sugimoto.
+For several months, I have been interested in the photographer Hiroshi Sugimoto.
 I discovered his work through his collections "In Praise Shadows" and "Seascapes".

-I am passionate about photography on the surface of the water.
-I was looking for inspiration to define an axis of research for a new collection when I was challenged and captivated by the photographic creations of Hiroshi Sugimoto.
+I have always been passionate about photography on the surface of water.
+Once, while looking for inspiration to define an axis of research for a new collection, I discovered Hiroshi Sugimoto.
+His photographic creations captivated and challenged me.

-His works are timeless, enigmatic, calm.
+Sugimoto’s works are timeless, enigmatic, and calm.
 They evoke serenity.
-When analyzing his artistic approach, I wondered why his photographs had such an evocative force when they were very minimalist.
+When analyzing his artistic approach, I wondered why his photographs had such an evocative force while remaining so minimalist.

-It was during this introspective reflection that I asked myself the question of what is a photograph?
+It was during this introspective reflection that I asked myself this question: “What is a photograph?”

-Why is it Important to Define What is a Photograph?
+Why Is It Important to Define a Photograph?

-If you want to create interesting photos that reach an audience, you need to be able to define what you are going to create.
-I am not talking about technique or means here, but what a photograph represents.
+If you want to create interesting photos focused on a specific audience, you must be able to define what you are planning to create.
+I am not referring to technique or method here, but what a photograph represents, its essence.

-By definition, an image is the visual reproduction of a real object.
+An image is a visual reproduction of a real object.

-An image can be natural (shadow, reflection) or artificial.
-In this case, it can be a sculpture, a painting or a photograph.
+An image can be natural, for example, a shadow or a reflection, but it can also be artificial, such as a sculpture, a painting, or a photograph.

-The definition is very broad.
-It does not necessarily apply to photography.
+This definition is very broad and does not necessarily apply to photography.

-Photography is an artistic discipline in its own right which has its own language.
-It is for this reason that defining what a photograph is important to me.
-I now attach great importance to it.
+Photography is an artistic discipline that has its own language.
+It is for this reason that I believe that defining a photograph is so important.

 I think that a photograph can be summed up in two components:

-These two components are necessary and sufficient to define a photograph.
+These two components are necessary to properly define a photograph.

-After answering the question of why and how to define a photograph, I suggest that you detail each of the components.
+After you answer the question of “why and how” you are photographing, you should define your photo.
+I suggest that you detail each of your components.

 The Appearance of a Photograph

 The appearance of a photograph is what the viewer sees first.
-This is what will catch the eye.
-This is the first contact.
-It will condition the rest.
+This is what immediately catches the viewer’s eye.
+It is the first contact or connection between your photo and your viewer.
+This moment will condition the rest of the interaction.

-If this first contact is interesting, the viewer will take his time and go to the analysis stage.
+If this first contact is interesting, the viewer will take his time in progressing to the analysis stage.

-If the viewer does not hang, he will go its way.
-He will not go through the analysis stage.
+If the viewer is not initially attracted, his focus will fade.
+He will not reach the analysis stage.

-It is for this reason that a photograph must be correctly composed, framed and that the point of view must be well chosen.
+It is for this reason that a photograph must be correctly composed and framed with a well-chosen point of view.

-Creating an interesting visual aspect that has an impact is a matter of technique and photographic know-how.
+Creating an interesting, impactful visual aspect is a matter of technique and photographic know-how.

-To give a visual aspect to your photographs create impact you have at your disposal:
+To create a visual aspect that increases the impact of your photographs, you should have the following components available at your disposal:

-When composing, you need to harmonize all of these elements.
-I will develop this notion of harmony in a future article.
+When composing, you need to harmonize your elements.
+I will develop this notion of harmony in a future article

-I often talk about photographic recipes.
-The binder is always the same.
-This is the light that allows you to connect all the photographic elements you have chosen.
+I often refer to photographic recipes.
+The binding element of light remains the same.
+Light allows you to connect the chosen photographic elements.

 Light is the link of all the visual elements of your photography.

-It is with it that you will highlight your composition and your framing.
+You use it to highlight your composition and your framing.